lpcan/chad/README.md

 ### CHAD Frontend
 The frontend of CHAD runs using Flask.
 The postgres password will need to be changed in the `connect()` function in `frontend/db.py`.

+To run the flask app on a Mac, first run `export FLASK_APP=chad FLASK_ENV="development"` to set the main app file and specify a development environment (to avoid warnings).
+Then the server can be started with `flask run`, and CHAD can be accessed at localhost:5000.